Daniel Harding: Career

-In 2004, Harding was appointed principal guest conductor of the London Symphony Orchestra (LSO), as of 2006.
-One of his new projects with the LSO involved the Sound Adventures program for new compositions.
-With the LSO, he has conducted a commercial recording of the opera Billy Budd for EMI Classics.
+In 2004, Harding was appointed principal guest conductor of the London Symphony Orchestra (LSO), effective 2006.
+He took on the management of the Sound Adventures program for new compositions.
+With the LSO, he has conducted a recording of the opera Billy Budd for EMI Classics.
 He became the Principal Conductor of the Swedish Radio Symphony Orchestra in 2007.
-In September 2009, he extended his contract as the orchestra's principal conductor through 2012.
-In April 2013, the orchestra further announced the extension of Harding's contract to 2015.
-With the orchestra, he has recorded commercially for the Sony Classical label.
-In June 2015, the Orchestre de Paris announced the appointment of Harding as its 9th principal conductor, effective September 2016.
-Harding concluded his tenure in the Orchestre de Paris post following the close of the 2018–2019 season.
-In October 2018, the Swedish Radio Symphony Orchestra announced the extension of Harding's contract as principal conductor through 2023, along with granting him the new title of konstnärlig ledare (artistic leader).
-In November 2021, the orchestra announced an additional extension of Harding's contract through 2025.
+In September 2009, his contract as the orchestra's principal conductor was extended through 2012.
+In April 2013, the orchestra extended Harding's contract to 2015.
+With the LSO he has recorded for the Sony Classical label.
+In June 2015, the Orchestre de Paris announced Harding's appointment as its 9th principal conductor, effective September 2016.
+Harding concluded his tenure at the Orchestre de Paris with the close of the 2018–2019 season.
+In October 2018, the Swedish Radio Symphony Orchestra announced the extension of Harding's contract as principal conductor through 2023, granting him the new title of konstnärlig ledare (artistic leader).
+In November 2021, the orchestra announced the extension of Harding's contract through 2025.
 Harding concluded his tenure with the Swedish Radio Symphony Orchestra at the close of the 2024–2025 season.

-Outside of Europe, in September 2010, Harding took the title of music partner of the New Japan Philharmonic.
+In September 2010, Harding took the title of music partner of the New Japan Philharmonic.
 In April 2012, Harding became artistic director of the Ohga Hall in Karuizawa, Japan.

-In 2021, Harding conducted the annual Vienna Philharmonic Summer Night Concert for the first time, the first British conductor to lead this concert.
-In March 2023, the Orchestra dell'Accademia Nazionale di Santa Cecilia announced the appointment of Harding as its next music director, effective with the 2024–2025 season, with an initial contract of 5 seasons.
+In 2021, Harding conducted the annual Vienna Philharmonic Summer Night Concert for the first time, the first British conductor to lead that concert.
+In March 2023, the Orchestra dell'Accademia Nazionale di Santa Cecilia announced Harding's appointment as its next music director, effective with the 2024–2025 season, with an initial contract of five seasons.

+In May 2026, the Los Angeles Philharmonic announced that Harding will become the orchestra's music director beginning with the 2027–2028 season.

 Personal life

 Harding has two children, Adele and George, from his past marriage to Béatrice Muthelet, a violist and co-principal violist of the Mahler Chamber Orchestra.
 The marriage ended in divorce.
 Harding is a particular fan of the football club Manchester United.

 Harding is a licensed airline pilot.
-In 2019, he had announced his intention in 2020 to take a sabbatical from conducting to be a commercial pilot with Air France, plans delayed in the wake of the COVID-19 pandemic.
+He planned to take a sabbatical from conducting in 2020 to work full-time as a commercial pilot with Air France, but the COVID-19 pandemic forced him to put that plan on hold.
+Since 2022, he has piloted Airbus planes on medium-haul flights for about one week per month.

 Harding is a foreign member of the Royal Swedish Academy of Music.
-Harding was appointed a Commander of the Order of the British Empire (CBE) in the 2021 New Year Honours for services to music.
+He was appointed a Commander of the Order of the British Empire (CBE) in the 2021 New Year Honours for services to music.